The Stanley Conjecture Revisited

 We see that this factor is precisely $\windfact_{R}$, as predicted by the conjecture.
 The remaining windowed (i.e. beige) boxes are filled in with the de-windowed basic Pieri rule,

 \end{example}

-\begin{example} Consider the earlier Maximal Filling tableau example (\eqref{ex:stanleytableau}) of $\lambda = 766654211$, $\mu = 7553322$, $\nu=542$.
-We will show this is also an example of the Window Lensing conjecture~\eqref{conj:windowlensing}.
+\begin{example} Consider the earlier Maximal Filling tableau example \eqref{ex:stanleytableau} of $\lambda = 766654211$, $\mu = 7553322$, $\nu=542$.
+We will show this is also an example of the Jack Windowing conjecture~\eqref{conj:jackwindowing}.
 As in the previous example, we cancel out hooks that appear equally in the numerator and denominator and extract the minimal window $R=\meetjoin(\lambda/\mu)$

 We see the right hand side agrees with the $\windfact_{R}$ factor.
 The beige windowed region is then filled in with the following maximal filling rule

 where the maximal filling is now